MicrosoftDocs/power-platform/power-platform/guidance/coe/core-components.md

 ### Set App Permissions

+Canvas app that an admin can use to discover apps by app name, environment, or owner name, and change app permissions.

+Use this app to:

+- Set a new app owner
+- Add new viewers and editors
+- Remove app permissions
+- Change app permissions from Editors to Viewers or Viewers to Editors

-Canvas app that an admin can use to discover apps by app name, environment, or owner name, and set a new app owner or add new viewers and editors.
-It will also let you find apps that have been orphaned by the owner having left your organization, and clean them up. <br>
+It will also let you find apps that have been orphaned by the owner having left your organization, and clean them up.

 More information: [Share a canvas app in Power Apps](https://docs.microsoft.com/powerapps/maker/canvas-apps/share-app)

 **Permission**: This app is intended to be used only by admins: Power Platform Service Admin or Global Admin permission required.
 Share with your CoE admins.